 If you are 19 or a mature student please contact our InfoZone for further information on fees.

 You will work with specialist tutors throughout your course to help you focus on your strengths and to develop an individual and focused portfolio of work.
 A wide range of progression opportunities are achieved to degree courses throughout the country to study subjects such as Fashion, Textiles, Fine Art, Illustration, Photography, Graphic Design and 3D Design.
+Past students have successfully gained places at top creative universities such as Central Saint Martins, London College of Fashion, The Ruskin School of Art, University of Cambridge and Edinburgh College of Art.

 Whilst every effort has been made to ensure the accuracy of the information contained in this webpage, the content is subject to change where necessary.